hexbatch/apple-core/v1/v1_index.md

 # Apple core version 1

 This is an api for a set of ideas.
-These are ideas are divided different parts.
-The central idea is the core, which does all the heavy lifting for the common concepts.
-And then there are a set of layers, microservices, which use the core.

-Each of these have their own api and docs.
-The apis share some [general-api-usage](docs/general-api-usage/general-api-usage.md)

-This api is designed to be in three layers.
 * There is an inner core that provides the general logic for the rest of the layers
-* There is a layer of services that defines some interaction and introduces a concepts
+* There is a layer of services that defines some interaction and introduces concepts
-* A presentation and ui layer
+* The services are shown in a presentation and ui layer

 This set of documentation describes the first two layers.
-It does not try to make any web pages or gui
+It does not try to make any web pages or gui, but some services will generate html.

+The central idea is the core, this does all the heavy lifting for the common concepts.
+And then there are a set of layers, microservices, which use the core, to help expand the concepts

+Each part can run on different machines.
+But it's planned to use kubernetes to have them together with fast networking and scaling.

+The apis share some [general-api-usage](docs/general-api-usage/general-api-usage.md)

 # The core